 The PDFPS runs across Phases I and II and it consists of two modules.
 The learning outcomes, content, structure and organisation of each modules are presented in detail below.

 A. Personal and Professional Development (PPD) Module

-Table 1 below illustrates how the outcomes of the MBBS programme are addressed in the PPD module.
-The organisation of the PPD strand is illustrated in Table 2.
+The organisation of the PPD strand is illustrated in Table 1 below.